Ultrastrong light-matter interaction in a multimode photonic crystal: Circuit model

 \subsubsection{Tunable coupling}

 Following the expression in Eq.~\ref{normG}, the normalized fluxonium-resonator coupling can be varied by tuning the coupling inductor $L_c$.
-Operating in the parameter regime $L_q > L_c \gg L_r$, the effective fluxonium shunting inductance $L_q^\prime = L_q + (L_r \parallel L_c) \approx L_q$, and with that $E_L$, does not significantly depend on $L_c$.
-Given that the other parameters $E_J$ and $E_C$ remain fixed, this approach is suitable for maintaining the same fluxonium energy spectrum while varying the light-matter coupling.
+Operating in the parameter regime $L_q > L_c \gg L_r$, the effective fluxonium shunting inductance $L_q^\prime = L_q + (L_r \parallel L_c) \approx L_q$, and thus $E_L$, does not significantly change with $L_c$.
+Given that the other parameters $E_J$ and $E_C$ remain fixed, this approach is suitable for maintaining the same fluxonium energy spectrum while varying the normalized light-matter coupling.